Steffo99/particle-clash/README.md

 Two particles will collide **every 10 seconds**, and only one of them may survive.

-**Twist** the matter inside to create colored lines of **4 or more subparticles of the same color** to strengthen your particle, and prepare for the crash: the strongest particle wins the round!
+**Twist** the matter inside to create colored lines of **4 or more subparticles of the same color**, strengthening your particle, and prepare for the crash: the strongest particle wins the round!

 ### Requirements